j-alarcon/beefriends/README.md

-This landing page has been created using only HTML and CSS, in order to practice both technologies.
+<strong>This landing page has been created using only HTML and CSS</strong>, in order to practice both technologies.

 Beefriends is a simple website to help bees to find other bees to build a wonderful hive.